 On the north side of Boardhouse Loch, you can enter Kirbuster Farmhouse Museum, which we recommend to all our visitors.
 Here, you can experience 17th century life in Orkney, a real farmhouse, as it was, with open fire in the centre, hen loft in the corner, and fish smoking over the peat fire flame.
-You can thus make a mental link with the Skara Brae people of neolithic times, yet this farmhouse was still inhabited like this in the 1960s !
+You can thus make a mental link with the Skara Brae people of neolithic times, yet the farmhouse was still inhabited like this in the 1960s !
 It is the only example in northern Europe of a “fire hoose”.

 Nearby, Barony Mill harks back to the days of water-powered meal milling.
 In the museum you can see various stages of bere (the local form of six-grained barley) being ground as well as numerous photographs of the area.